 “A study of the history of opinion is a necessary preliminary to the emancipation of the mind.” – John Maynard Keynes

 My research concerns the theory and political economy of economic policy.
 As a political economist and policy theoretician, I investigate the meaning, purpose, and effect of policy in capitalist economies.
 The central questions that motivate my research are: what is the role of policy in the functioning of capitalist markets?
-Is state intervention necessary, and if so, for what purpose?
-How do economic interests shape how and which policy is formed?
+Under what political economic context will the state intervene to solve a crisis of social reproduction?

 My dissertation, “Essays on the Theory and Political Economy of Economic Policy,” consists of three articles, which take different approaches to answering my core questions.
 To this end, my research engages both theoretical and empirical debates, and intersects microeconomic and macroeconomic theory.
 My political economy research draws from diverse intellectual traditions and include a new interpretation of industrial organization, feminist economics, game theory, philosophy, and social history.
 The significance and contributions of my dissertation are both substantive and methodological.